 Missy currently keeps an active choreographic, performative and collaborative practice creating new work for BIODANCE as well as performing with choreographers including Bill Evans, Rose Pasquarello Beauchamp, Anne Burnidge, Sarah McCormick, Courtney World and Cadence Whittier.
 A repertory company, BIODANCE has licensed and performed works by artists such as Heidi Latsky, D. Chase Angier, Randy James, Katherine Kramer, Jeanne Schickler Compisi and Ivy Baldwin.
 Over the past decade, she has built an ongoing collaborative relationship with digital media artist W. Michelle Harris (Rochester Institute for Technology) with whom she has created several evening length shows at the Rochester Museum and Science Center’s Strasenburgh Planetarium and at the Lyric Theatre.
 They have also created other surprising and unusual site-specific works.
 As an educator, Missy specializes in contemporary modern dance, dance and social justice, somatics, composition and performance studies, and has earned her certification in Bill Evans Somatically-based Pedagogy.
+She serves at Posse Mentor at University of Rochester for 10 amazing scholars from Washington, DC who have earned merit-based leadership scholarships.
 She has also been active in filmmaking, both in collaborations with her own choreography as well as performances in documentaries and experimental films.

 Missy serves on the Board for the Keybank Rochester Fringe Festival, a Festival for which she has also created critically acclaimed shows since its inception, including a collaboration with headliner Grounded Aerial in which BIODANCE danced on the outdoor sculpture Tribute to Man for an estimated audience of 13,000.
 She has received Individual Artist and Company grants for her choreography and for BIODANCE events and educational dance residencies from the New York State Council on the Arts and the NY State Legislature, administered by Livingston Arts and the Arts and Cultural Council of Greater Rochester, Rochester Area Community Foundation, The Max and Marian Farash Foundation, Gouvernet Arts Fund, Westchester Arts Council, the HWS Center for Teaching and Learning, United University Professions, Career Transitions for Dancers and more.